CopernicaMarketingSoftware/Documentation/Yothalot/cppapi.md

 ## The Yothalot race program

-To process a lot of data simultaneously but only get the result that is available first, you simply have to create program that follows some specif rules so Yothalot can use it.
+If you want to process a lot of data simultaneously but do not want to use a reduce step, you can create a program that follows the Race API so Yothalot can use it.

 * [Race program "Race program"](copernica-docs:Yothalot/cpp-program-race "Race")